-Student Conduct and Ethical Development promotes academic integrity through enforcing the Academic Integrity Policy (Academic Senate Policy S07-2).
+Student Conduct and Ethical Development promotes academic integrity through enforcing the Academic Integrity Policy (University Policy F15-7).
 Pursuant to the Academic Integrity Policy all allegations of cheating and plagiarism should be referred to Student Conduct and Ethical Development.

 1) Confront the situation discretely and arrange to meet with the student.

 - Contact and inform the student that you have evidence indicating an act of academic dishonesty (cheating or plagiarism) may have occurred.